CartoDB/documentation/app/content/analytics-toolbox-redshift/overview/getting-access.md

 #### 4. Create the functions and procedures

-Download the [modules.sql file](https://storage.googleapis.com/carto-analytics-toolbox-core/redshift/latest/sql/modules.sql), and run it to create the SQL functions and procedures in the `carto` schema.
+Download the [modules script](https://storage.googleapis.com/carto-analytics-toolbox-core/redshift/latest/sql/carto-analytics-toolbox-redshift-modules.sql), and run it to create the SQL functions and procedures in the `carto` schema.

 {{% bannerNote type="warning" title="warning"%}}
 This script will remove all the previous functions and procedures in the `carto` schema.